Type 97 Chi-Ha medium tank: World War II

 From 8 December 1941 and into early 1942, during the Battle of Malaya and the Battle of Singapore, Type 97 tanks were used by the 3rd Tank Group's 1st, 6th, and 14th Tank Regiments under the command of Lieutenant-General Yamashita.
 The 1st Tank Regiment was attached to the IJA 5th Division, which was among the first Japanese military units to land at Songkhla in southern Thailand.
 One of its medium-tank companies was the 3rd Tank Company under First Lieutenant Yamane's command (comprising ten Type 97 medium tanks and two Type 95 Ha-Go light tanks), forming part of the "Saeki Detachment".
 The company was in the vanguard of the attack on northern British Malaya at the end of 1941.
 Later on, this same unit would be involved in forcing the defending British forces to abandon much of northern Malaya in the decisive Battle of Jitra at the start of 1942.

 One key to the overall Japanese military successes in Malaya and Singapore was the unexpected appearance of their tanks in areas where the British did not believe tanks could be fielded.
 The thick and wet jungle terrain did not turn out to be a decisive obstacle for the generally light Japanese tanks.

 Later on, the 2nd and 14th Tank Regiments participated in the Burma Campaign from 1942.
+The 1st Independent Tank Company that took part in the Guadalcanal campaign in 1942, sustained heavy losses in the battle for Henderson Field.
+Its nine Type 97 Chi-Ha tanks led the attack at the Matanikau River.
+Marine 37 mm anti-tank guns and artillery destroyed the tanks.